-The price rise seems to be due to bigger funeral companies hiking up their already inflated costs by up to £500 in the last two years.
-However, independents who represent approximately one-third of the market, have been seen to drop their fees in the previous 12 months.
+The price rise seems to be due to more prominent funeral companies hiking up their already inflated costs by up to £500 in the last two years.
+However, independents who represent approximately one-third of the market have dropped their fees in the previous 12 months.

 The CMA, Competition and Markets Authority have recently embarked on a review of the funeral market.
-The regulatory body is concerned that the consumer is not getting value for money, as the price of services varies within each region.
+The regulatory body is concerned that the consumer is not getting value for money, as services vary within each region.

 James Dunn, of https://beyond.life/, stated:

 It looks like a football league, but this is one table you don’t want to be topping.
-Death is big business, with 500,000 Brits dying every year, but not to shopping around is resulting in mourners, often vulnerable, paying more than they need to.
+Death is big business, with 500,000 Brits dying every year, but not shopping around results in mourners, often vulnerable, paying more than they need to.

 “A lack of transparency in the funeral market is what’s fuelling price rises, particularly among big chains”.

 So when costs are this high, how do some families pay for a funeral?